Big Data in Healthcare: All You Need To Know

 What is big data?

 Big data is generally defined as a large set of complex data, whether unstructured or structured, which can be effectively used to uncover deep insights and solve business problems that could not be tackled before with conventional analytics or software.
+Looking after data is a critical part of any organization — just ask our analytics agency.
 Data scientists usually leverage artificial intelligence powered analytics to constructively evaluate these comprehensive datasets in order to uncover patterns and trends which can provide meaningful business insights.
+Big data in healthcare refers to the use of prescriptive, predictive and descriptive analytics services to gain deep insights from healthcare data.
+The endgame of big data in healthcare is threefold:- Use patient data to improve clinical outcomes;

 - Leverage operational data to boost workforce productivity;